Family Doctor Wait Times in Canada: A 2026 Province-by-Province Guide

 Self-Help: How to Maximize a 10-Minute Family Doctor Visit

-Even if you do have a family doctor, appointments are often capped at 10 to 15 minutes by fee-for-service billing realities.
+Even if you do have a family doctor, appointments are often capped at 10 to 15 minutes by appointment-based claim processing realities.
 Walking in prepared dramatically improves what you get out of the visit.
 Bring a written list of your concerns ranked by priority, current medication bottles or photos of the labels, recent lab values you have access to, and a brief summary of what has changed since your last visit.
 Avoid the trap of saving the most important issue for last — front-load your top concern.
 If you have multiple unrelated issues, tell the doctor up front and offer to book a follow-up rather than try to compress everything into one visit.
 Take notes during the visit, ask for a printed list of any new prescriptions, and confirm follow-up timelines before you leave the room.

 - Bring a written list of concerns, ranked top-3.